 Adding a column based on other column

-We can easily add a column based on other column.
+We can easily derive column values based on other column values.
 In our example we’ll define a column named weekly salary.

 hr_df['weekly_salary'] = hr_df['salary']/4